‘Full Self-Driving’ clips show Teslas on train tracks and fighting for control. Experts see deep flaws.

 The experts include academics who study self-driving vehicles; industry executives and technical staff who work in autonomous-vehicle safety analysis; and self-driving vehicle developers.
 None work in capacities that put them in competition with Tesla, and several said they did not fault Tesla for its approach.
 Two spoke on condition of anonymity to avoid angering Tesla, its fans or future clients.

-Their analysis suggests that, as currently designed, Full-Self Driving (FSD) could be dangerous on public roadways, according to several of the experts.
+Their analysis suggests that, as currently designed, “Full Self-Driving” (FSD) could be dangerous on public roadways, according to several of the experts.
 Some defects appear to plague multiple versions of Tesla’s software, such as inability to recognize light-rail tracks: One video shows a driver shifting into reverse after traveling too far onto the tracks.

 “The video [footage] shows different scenarios where the automated driving system was not able to detect and/or cope with relevant features of its Operational Design Domain,” or the conditions under which the system is expected to safely operate, said Nicola Croce, technical program manager at Deepen AI, which helps companies deploy driver-assistance and autonomous-driving systems.
 Tesla is not one of its clients.